 - 1. Rental vehicles should be used only, as follows: - a.
 Economy, compact or subcompact vehicles should always be rented. - b.
-Reimbursement will be made for other types of vehicles in exceptional cases (e.g., several travelers are riding in one vehicle, equipment being transported, etc - c.
+Reimbursement will be made for other types of vehicles in exceptional cases (e.g., several travelers are riding in one vehicle, equipment being transported, etc.). - c.
 Travelers should rent vehicles in the Library's name with the authorized traveler as the named driver.
 Under no conditions should the authorized traveler allow another person to operate their rental vehicle. - d.
 All detailed fuel receipts are required.
-Gas must not be purchased from any rental agency. - e.
+Gas must not be purchased from any rental agency.

+- e.
 Travelers must report all accidents to the Director and Fiscal Officer within 24 hours, and immediately when any accident results in any personal injury or towing of a vehicle.
-The traveler should follow the rental agency accident report instructions, in addition to forwarding a copy of the report to the Fiscal Officer.

-f.
-Renters should purchase the rental company's minimum insurance coverage, i.e. collision and liability, which is reimbursable by the Library.
+The traveler should follow the rental agency accident report instructions, in addition to forwarding a copy of the report to the Fiscal Officer. - f.
+Renters should purchase the rental company's minimum insurance coverage, i.e. collision and liability, which is reimbursable by the Library. - g.
+In accordance with the Ohio Ethics Commission's Advisory Opinions, employees are prohibited from using personal rewards accounts on fares that were reimbursed or paid for by the Library.